 In my youth, I enjoyed a cheap, fruity wine called Tyrolia.
 Of course, I used to get a lot of headaches, but I thought they were just hangovers.
 In an effort to recapture some of those lost joys, I experimented to see if I could neutralize the sulfites and drink the wine.
 First, I allowed the wine to breathe in an open glass and let air change the sulfites to sulfate.
 This process takes many weeks.
 Unfortunately, after a few days, mold appears on the surface of the wine and renders it undrinkable.
 So, I passed an electric current through the wine to free oxygen via electrolysis and destroy the free sulfites more quickly.
-However, a rather nasty precipitate forms in the bottom of the wine glass, one of the electrodes becomes covered with a black film, and I decided not to pursue this approach.
+However, a nasty precipitate forms in the bottom of the glass, one electrode becomes covered with a black film, and I decided not to pursue this approach.
 Then, I tried using an ozone generator and a microwave.
-As you have probably guessed, I didnt have much luck but I havent given up.
-Youre probably also thinking I have too much time on my hands and need to find a real hobby.
+As you have probably guessed, I didn’t have much luck but I haven’t given up.
+You’re probably also thinking I have too much time on my hands and need to find a real hobby.